metacpan/network-infrastructure/playbooks/site_down.md

 ### Unreachable?

-* If none of the production boxes is reachable we need to consider auctioning our disaster recovery plan.
+* If none of the production boxes is reachable we need to consider actioning our disaster recovery plan.

-## Disaster recovery Plan (option of LAST resort)
+## Disaster Recovery Plan (option of LAST resort)

 * Restore ES snapshot (snapshots taken daily)

-### Find the snapshot on any the non-main production cluster machine
+### Find the snapshot on any the non-main production cluster machines
 ```sh
 ./bin/run bin/metacpan snapshot --list
 ```